-Besides Westminster Abbey, St. Paul's Cathedral is arguably the other must-see church in London.
-With its imposing dome, the third largest in the world, St. Paul's forms a predominant spot along London's skyline.
-It's also a survivor: Although an older incarnation burnt during the Great Fire of London, Sir Christopher Wren's dome (completed in 1710) survived numerous World War II bombings.
+Besides Westminster Abbey, St. Paul's Cathedral is arguably the second must-see church in London.
+With its imposing dome, one of the largest in the world, St. Paul's forms a predominant spot along London's skyline.
+It's also a survivor: Although an older incarnation burnt during the Great Fire of London, Sir Christopher Wren's dome (completed in 1711) survived numerous World War II bombings.

-Though some reviewers are put off by the pricey admission, most recent travelers agree that a peek inside is well worth the extra coin.
-To make the most of your visit, reviewers highly recommend climbing to the top of the dome to the Golden Gallery.
-You'll have to hike up 528 steps, but after catching your breath you'll enjoy far-reaching views of the River Thames, the Tate Modern, and Shakespeare's Globe Theatre.
-And once you've seen the top, head below ground to the Crypt, which now houses a restaurant and snack bar.
+Though some reviewers are put off by the pricey admission, most recent travelers agreed that a peek inside is well worth the extra coin.
+To make the most of your visit, reviewers highly recommended climbing to the top of the dome to the Golden Gallery.
+You'll have to hike up 528 steps, but after catching your breath you'll enjoy far-reaching views of the River Thames, the Tate Modern, and Shakespeare's Globe theater.
+And once you've seen the top, head below ground to the crypt (the largest in Europe), which now houses a restaurant and cafe.

-Similar to Westminster Abbey, you can bypass a fairly steep entry fee by attending the Evensong service.
-The service takes place Monday through Saturday at 5 p.m., and on Sundays at 3:15 p.m.
-Make sure to check the website for holiday hours.
-Sightseers can tour the Cathedral Monday through Saturday from 8:30 a.m. to 4 p.m.
-Adult tickets cost £16.50 GBP (about $27 USD), students and seniors pay £14.50 GBP (about $24), while children (ages 6 to 17) pay £7.50 GBP (approximately $12.50).
-The cost of admission grants visitors entry to the cathedral floor, crypt, and the three galleries in the dome.
-Find the cathedral off the St. Paul's Tube stop.
+Similar to Westminster Abbey, you can bypass a fairly steep entry fee by attending a service.
+Various types of services take place throughout the week daily; check the website for hours.
+Sightseers can tour the cathedral Monday through Saturday from 8:30 a.m. to 4:30 p.m., although tickets are last issued at 4 p.m.
+Adult tickets cost 18 pounds (about $25), students and seniors pay 16 pounds (about $23), while children (ages 6 to 17) pay 8 pounds (approximately $11).
+If you book online, however, you save 2 pounds and enjoy fast-track entry.
+If you have a London Pass, your entry is covered.
+The cost of admission grants visitors entry to the cathedral floor, crypt and the three galleries in the dome.
+You can find the cathedral off the St. Paul's Tube stop.